What Is A Highly Sensitive Child?

 - Dislike big surprises, whether positive or negative

-- Hyper-aware of slightest changes to their environment such as color, odor, temperature
+- Hyper-aware of the slightest changes to their environment such as color, odor, temperature

 - Empathetic and attuned to the emotional distress of others

 - Deeply intuitive and perceptive5